Risk Exposure Analysis: IIBF TIRM Ch 5 Free PDF 2026

 📊 1.
 Understanding Risk Exposure Analysis

 Risk exposure analysis is like a financial weather forecast.
 It assesses potential future losses from credit, market, or operational risks before they occur.
+It is the foundational technique that every TIRM aspirant must master.

-• Identifies vulnerable segments
+• Identifies vulnerable segments within a bank’s portfolio

-• Evaluates impact of economic changes
+• Evaluates impact of economic changes such as inflation, rate shocks, and currency moves

-• Helps formulate mitigation strategies
+• Helps formulate mitigation strategies and capital allocation plans

 🛡️ 2.
 Why Managing Risk Ensures Financial Stability

-• Builds resilience during volatility
+• Builds resilience during market volatility

-• Ensures regulatory compliance (Basel III, RBI)
+• Ensures regulatory compliance (Basel III, RBI guidelines)

 • Boosts investor and public confidence